 · The TV version wisely lays aside all that sociological fallout from Marianne and Jamie’s break up – all his girly posh friends siding with him – as it just didn’t ring true.

 · In the TV series Connell is a GAA head, whereas in the novel he plays and follows soccer, as I understood it.
 This is seen in an early episode where he scores a goal for the school GAA team, and in the penultimate episode, in Connell’s Sligo bedroom, where the couple are watching a GAA match, while in the book it’s a soccer World Cup quarter final.
 In the book, he’s a Liverpool fan (which, incidentally, doesn’t say much for him).
 I suspect this change has been made to make Ireland appear more exotic for the British/Worldwide market.
 A fair trade-off, Sally?
-Also, that bring up the question, to which I’d love an answer: whatever about Trinity having a soccer team, does it have a Gaelige team?
+Also, that brings up the question, to which I’d love an answer: whatever about Trinity having a soccer team, does it have a Gaelic team?

 · I still think it was kind of arbitrary that she didn’t go to New York with him.

 There are rumours that Normal People – Season 2 might be entering production.
 Would that be based on an as yet to be published sequel?
 Or would it be a stand alone TV project.
 While it would make commercial sense, it would more than likely be an artistic failure.
 Far too many TV series outstay their welcomes.
-It’d be a real shame if we arrived Normal People – Season 7, and it suffered from all the slapdashness that tarnished the seventh and final season of Game of Thrones.
+It’d be a real shame if we arrived at Normal People – Season 7, and it suffered from all the slapdashness that tarnished the seventh and final season of Game of Thrones.